 - 25.1 The following paid holidays, except as provided in provision 25.3 below, shall be observed on the day specified.

 - A. January 1

 - B. Third Monday in January (Martin Luther King, Jr. Day)

 - C. March 31 (Cesar Chavez Day)

+- D. June 19 (Juneteenth)

-- D. July 4
+- E. July 4

-- E. First Monday in September (Labor Day)
+- F. First Monday in September (Labor Day)

-- F. November 11 (Veterans Day) effective 11/1/06
+- G. November 11 (Veterans Day)

-- G. Thanksgiving Day
+- H. Thanksgiving Day

-- H. December 25
+- I. December 25

-- I. Any other day designated by the Governor for a public fast or holiday
+- J. Any other day designated by the Governor for a public fast or holiday

 - 25.2 The paid holidays listed in this provision shall be observed on the day specified unless they fall on a Saturday or Sunday, or are rescheduled by the President for observance on another day.

 - A. February 12 (Lincoln's Birthday)

-- B. Third Monday in February (Washington's Birthday)
+- B. Third Monday in February (President's Birthday)

 - C. Last Monday in May (Memorial Day)

 - D. Admission Day

 - E. Second Monday in October (Columbus Day)

-- F. November 11 (Veterans Day) through 12/31/05

 - Any holiday listed in this Article which falls on a Saturday shall be observed on the preceding Friday.
 Any holiday listed in this Article which falls on a Sunday shall be observed on the following Monday.